ibm-cloud-docs/enterprise-management/iam-tp-template-create.md

    By default, no users have the roles Template Administrator or Template Assignment Administrator, including the account owner.
    {: note}

-- New and existing accounts in your enterprise must opt-in to enterprise-managed IAM.
+- New and existing accounts in your enterprise must opt in to enterprise-managed IAM.
 For more information, see [Opting in to enterprise-managed IAM](/docs/enterprise-management?topic=enterprise-management-enterprise-managed-opt-in).

 ## Creating a trusted profile template